Fleepn1Fan/Spm-BGM-Randomizer/Readme.md

 -Extract Spm ISO in a folder called spm
 -Put SpmBgmRandomizer in the same directory as Spm and Replace folder
 -Open SpmBgmRandomizer
+-Backup recommended before randomizing
+-select "Randomize BGM"
 -Rebuild the ISO

 ### Riivolution version (Recommended)
 -Put SpmBgmRandomizer.exe in the same directory as SpmBgmRandomizer folder and Replace folder
 -Open SpmBgmRandomizer.exe
+-Backup recommended before randomizing
+-Select "Randomize BGM"
--Put Riivvolution and SpmBgmRandomizer folder in your sd root
+-Put Riivolution and SpmBgmRandomizer folder in your sd root

-### Note that this mod is still in version 1.0, so it may crash.
+### Don't forget to restore bgm from backup before randomizing again